prebid/prebid.github.io/adops/creative-considerations.md

 ## Banner and Outstream Creatives

-As we mentioned, each creative requires an ad tag script that will call the [Prebid Universal Creative](/overview/prebid-universal-creative.html) to display the correct image.
+As we mentioned, banner creatives require an ad tag script that will render the creative when the bid wins.
+There are two main options:

+1. Call the [Prebid Universal Creative](/overview/prebid-universal-creative.html) to display the correct image.
+This also applies to outstream for Prebid.js, though outstream for Mobile requires a video creative.
+2. Use the new [dynamic creatives](/adops/js-dynamic-creative.html) approach.

-One decision you'll want to make is which version of the PUC you want to use.
+If you use the PUC, you'll need to decide which version of the PUC you want to use.
 Prebid hosts a copy, which you're free to use.
-But some publishers might want to use their own copy of the PUC so as to have greater control over the upgrade windows.
+But [managed services](https://prebid.org/managed-services/) also host it, and some publishers might want to use their own copy of the PUC so as to have greater control over when it gets upgraded.
+It's also possible to not use the the PUC at all.

 {: .alert.alert-info :}
-Engineers can find the PUC code in the [Prebid Github repository](https://github.com/prebid/prebid-universal-creative).
+You can find the PUC code in the [Prebid Github repository](https://github.com/prebid/prebid-universal-creative).

 ## Native